lisa-butler/My-Dive-Log/README.md

 Troubleshooting was quite varied on this project as it involved quite a wide range of different technologies.
 Initially the biggest issue i ran into was with settign up the authentication and registration system.
 I spent quite a few weeks trying to get allauth to work before abandoning it in favour of django contrib auth, something that had much more extensive documentation avalible for it and was ultimately much simpler to use.
 I opened a new branch to attempt this new authentication system on and when i merged the branches, later on, it took some time to work through the merge conflicts, remove unneeded duplicates, folders and code.
 There were countless other small errors solved throughout the development of this application.
+Troubleshooting was managed using dev tools, printing to terminal and utilising a lot of googling.

 **Error Handling and input control:**

+Input control was something i spent some time thinking about.
+For the form i chose to be as open ended as possible.
+I wanted the user to have the ability to record times as 1 hour and 40 minutes/100minutes/100 mins/1h40m, whatever they felt worked for them.
+The date was a date picker, ensuring that the dates could be read by newset first.
+All inputs has a 'required' attribute on them except the note field.
+Input control played a bigger role in the registration form.
+The username could not contain spaces, email had to be in email format and passwords needed to match each other for the form to be accepted.
+All fields were also marked as required.

 ### **Testing:**